BanaanKiamanesh/Bio-Sig-ToolBox-Matlab/README.md

 # This is the Bio-Signal for Matlab and Octave
-## Can be Used to Manilpulate '.gdf' format fiels!
+## Can be Used to Manilpulate '.gdf' format files!
 ### Awesome Right?